 History of repeat champions in college football

-History of repeat champions in college football originally appeared on NBC Sports Bayarea
+History of repeat champions in college football originally appeared on NBC Sports Philadelphia

 The Georgia Bulldogs are looking to go back-to-back.